atlastory/api/docs/INTRO.md

 Atlastory is an interactive map that chronicles the history of life on earth.
 The API is a JSON-based RESTful interface for editing and retrieving map data.

+***Note:*** This API is a work in progress.
+It currently has limited functionality, including basic storage and retrieval geographic data.
+Atlastory is open source: [help contribute to the API here](https://github.com/atlastory/api).

 Here's a quick demo using cURL:

 ```sh